2018 United States House of Representatives elections in Minnesota: District 1

 Minnesota's 1st Congressional District extends across southern Minnesota, from the border with South Dakota to the border with Wisconsin and the state's entire border with Iowa.

 Incumbent Democrat Tim Walz, who had represented the district since 2007, did not run for re-election, instead opting to run for governor.
 He was re-elected with 50% of the vote in 2016.
 The district had a PVI of R+5.
+This was the first election for this seat to be won by a Republican since 2004.